devth/devth.github.com/about.md

 - as a Site Reliability Engineer creating automation, standards, and modern container-based infrastructure in public and private clouds

-I'm a huge proponent of using automation to make processes more efficient and repeatable.
+Strong proponent of using automation to make processes more efficient and repeatable.
 I build an open source chat bot called [Yetibot](https://github.com/devth/yetibot) which we increasingly use for [ChatOps](http://devops.com/2014/07/16/chatops-communicating-speed-devops/) to run internal automation.

-I'm obsessed with discovering better ways of expressing solutions to programming problems.
+Obsessed with discovering better ways of expressing solutions to programming problems.
 I abhor boilerplate, repetitive code or senseless abstraction.
 This has led me down a path of ongoing language discovery, from: